kuzyn/write/kat.md

 10. talking about me going to bed: are you giving up already
 11. responding to a shop owner who says 'you can stitch that up easily', 'i know i know i am more than just a pretty face'
 12. talking about why she does not like a guy but do not remember why, 'something must have happened but i cannot remember. i think i put it in the bad box'
+13. 'did you come from the angel place?'